whizzbbig/solutions-of-errors-floema_course-/README.md

 all thanks to community members.

-Facing error downloading resources, then download from [this](https://github.com/LunacTec/floema_resources) repo provided by lunactec.
+Facing error downloading resources, then download from [this](https://github.com/LunacTec/floema_resources) repo provided by lunactec. and also I made a repo which have commits according to the lecture of the course see [here](https://github.com/whizzbbig/webpack-boilerplate/commits/main)

 # Tools i used while working with the course